ietf-wg-asdf/SDF/sdf.md

 : A contact point for the organization that assigns quality names with this prefix.

+Reference:
+: A pointer to additional information, if available.

-Quality Name Prefixes are intended to be registered by organizations that intend to define quality names constructed with an organization-specifix prefix ({{gnqn}}).
+Quality Name Prefixes are intended to be registered by organizations that plan to define quality names constructed with an organization-specifix prefix ({{gnqn}}).

 The registration policy is Expert Review as per {{Section 4.5 of -reg}}.